Fiber Coupling and Spatial Filter Systems

 Thorlabs' KT120(/M) fiber launch system couples free-space laser beams into fiber optic cables.
 This system, which can be used with single or multimode fiber, is equipped with high-precision differential adjusters capable of submicron translation.

 This fiber launch system only includes optomechanical components (see the Components tab for a complete list of components).
 The table to the upper right lists the recommended optics for focusing collimated light into an output fiber connected to the KT120(/M) system.
-Note that to reach the best coupling performance into a multimode fiber, the numerical aperature of the lens should match that of the fiber.
+Note that to reach the best coupling performance into a multimode fiber, the numerical aperture of the lens should match that of the fiber.
 Similarly, for optimized coupling into a single mode fiber the spot size of the focused beam must be less than the mode-field diameter of the fiber.

 Spatial Filter Systems